bryanpaget/bryanpaget.github.io/src/posts/nonbinary.md

+---
+title: Nonbinary
+description: While it is true that men and women tend to exhibit certain average behaviors within each population, this does not mean that all men or women fit neatly into these categories.
+date: 2021-02-03
+tags:
+  - posts
+layout: layouts/post.njk
+---

 The concept of gender has been a topic of discussion for centuries, with many cultures recognizing more than two genders.
 In recent years, the idea of nonbinary gender has gained traction in Western societies, but it is not a new concept.
 Nonbinary gender refers to individuals who do not identify as exclusively male or female, but rather as a combination or something different altogether.

 This concept is similar to the idea of a third gender, which is recognized in many cultures around the world.
 For example, in India, the Hijra community is a group of individuals who identify as a third gender, neither male nor female.
 They are often born intersex or with ambiguous genitalia, but their identity is not solely based on their biology.